alemol123/Programming_project/README.md

 Typing Race Game
 ================================

-This repository is a *skeleton* C project for a Typing Race game using SDL2.
+This repository is a C project for a Typing Race game using SDL2.

 Prerequisites
 ================================